 Cost: $18, available for pickup.

 A little sweet treat pick-me-up can be yours from classic Chicago shop, Margie’s Candies.
-All ice cream and sweets are available for takeout daily from 12-9pm.
+All ice cream and sweets are available for takeout and delivery.
 We recommend the classic Turtle Sundae with two scoops of homemade French vanilla ice cream, nuts, whipped cream, cherry, and housemade caramel and hot fudge.
 Sure, it doesn’t come in a takeout clam shell, but you can at least enjoy it from the comfort of your couch.

 Your brunch, dinner, and late-night cravings haven’t changed just because you’re staying safe indoors.
 Fortunately you can still get all of your favorite dishes delivered right to your door, while also supporting the restaurant industry that has given you so many meals and memories.
 Uber Eats is making it possible for you to give directly to your favorite restaurants at checkout, and 100% of contributions go directly to the restaurants.
 You can also eat, save, and support local restaurants with a one-month free trial of their Eats Pass.
 Uber will give $1 to the Restaurant Employee Relief Fund for every new Eats Pass subscriber.
 See app for details.

-Cost: $9 for hummus, $13 for labneh.
-Orders can be placed online and curbside pickup is available from 3-8pm Tuesday-Saturday.
+Cost: $10 for hummus, $13 for labneh.
+Orders can be placed online and curbside pickup and delivery is available.

 Order curbside pickup or delivery from the low and slow BBQ masters at Smoque.
 The famous brisket can be yours sliced or chopped and paired with a side like slaw, cornbread, beans, or mac and cheese.